MrDanielHo/DFE-DATA4/README.md

 # DFE-DATA4

-This is the repositopry for code and files relationg to DFEDATA4 bootcamp.
+This is the repository for all learning material relating to DFEDATA4 bootcamp provided by QA.

-This is the Git repo containing all learnt material.